flak-discord/FLAK/README.md

   <div id="about" class="hidden">
     <h2>Welcome to FLAK!</h2>
-    <pWelcome to FLAK!
+    <p></p>Welcome to FLAK!
 We’re a community for gamers, friends, and anyone exploring new interests.
 Whether you’re playing, studying, or just hanging out, there’s a place for you here.
 With fun roles, helpful support, and tons to do, there’s always something new to discover.
 We’re glad you’re here!
 What You’ll Find at FLAK:</p>

     <h3>💬 Chat Category</h3>